medcomdk/dk-medcom-hospitalnotification/docs/assets/documents/Clinical-guidelines-ENG.md

 <tbody>
   <tr>
     <td class="tg-0lax">1</td>
     <td class="tg-0lax"><span style="font-weight:bold">Hospital Notifications are generated based on real-time registration in the EPR/PAS system.</span> <br>If EPR uses future   registrations of planned contacts, ‘Hospital Notifications’ should only be triggered when the time occurs, i.e. at the patient's physical attendance.</td>
   </tr>
   <tr>
     <td class="tg-0lax">2</td>
-    <td class="tg-0lax"><span style="font-weight:bold">‘End hospital stay’ (admission and acute ambulant care) is only used when the patient is discharged (and sent home/to the primary sector)</span>.<br>Notification of this type cannot be used in case of   transfers[1]. </td>
+    <td class="tg-0lax"><span style="font-weight:bold">‘End hospital stay’ (admission and acute ambulant care) is only used when the patient is discharged (and sent home/to the primary sector)</span>.<br>Notification of this type cannot be used in case of transfers [^2]. </td>
   </tr>
   <tr>
     <td class="tg-0lax">3</td>
     <td class="tg-0lax"><span style="font-weight:bold">If an acute ambulant stay is changed to the patient being admitted, a new 'Start hospital stay – admitted' notification is sent. </span><br>No ‘End hospital stay' notification should be sent when the acute ambulant stay changes to the patient being admitted.
 Notification ‘End hospital stay’ is sent when the patient is subsequently discharged (sent home/to the primary sector) </td>
   </tr>
   <tr>
     <td class="tg-0lax">4</td>
     <td class="tg-0lax"><span style="font-weight:bold">If an admission changes to acute ambulant care, a new 'Start hospital stay – acute ambulant' notification is sent. </span><br>No ‘End hospital stay' notification should be sent when the admission changes to acute ambulant care.
 Notification 'End hospital stay' is sent when the patient is subsequently discharged (sent home/to the primary sector).
 This occurrence is seen as rare.</td>
   </tr>
   <tr>
     <td class="tg-0lax">5</td>